 There are times when her death lays on my chest like an elephant suffocating me… I wonder if I am allowed to be loved by other motherly figures.
 It is okay to have these second families that I spend my time, holidays, etc with?
 Does it make me a bad daughter to not mourn her at all times?
 I feel it becomes harder to accept love from others–that I should return the love, gifts, favors, advice with another gift or money.
 I know God did not take my mom as punishment, but I find myself wanting to punish myself for letting other people in.

 I know as I grow older, the longing for her will still not fade.
 There will always be a need for my mom–questions I have, stories I want to share, other babies I want her to meet… I was blessed to have my mother for sixteen years and I am so thankful for our time, but it was not enough.

 Side Note: losing my mother so young did create a special bond between my siblings and I. My little brother has blossomed into this amazing young man who is wise beyond his years.
 My older sister is a role model, a take-charge and keep us in-line beautiful soul who consistently reminds us the value and importance of family.
-She is so much like like my mom and it is wonderful having her around to keep that memory even more vibrant.
+She is so much like my mom and it is wonderful having her around to keep that memory even more vibrant.
 God works in mysterious ways that we don’t always understand, but I know our relationship was a small part of his bigger plan.